 Tell Us Your Concerns

-If you see other members you think aren't following these guidelines, please don't confront them directly.
-Instead, flag the posts to bring them to our attention.
-We'll address any concerns privately.
+If you see other members you think aren't following these guidelines, you can Flag the posts to bring them to our attention.
+Though we may not be able to contact you about the result, our moderation team will check out each Flag.

 The discussion of food covers a wide range of topics, but certain posts are against CHOW’s site rules.
 For more information about these rules and to see others, visit our FAQ.